 Into the Wild Reviewed by an Autist

 Christopher was living his earlier life with his wealthy family that seemed to be very stable on the outside.
 But behind closed doors, his family life was chaos.
 Chris was graduating from high school when he discovered a family secret that made him disillusioned enough to give up on society and live off the grid.
-He does so after graduating college and heading west in his Datsun before he couldn't drive it anymore and started hitchhiking across America and Mexico after burning his money.
+He begins his lone adventure after graduating college with an easy start, his Datsun traveling westward until it becomes inoperable, and starts hitchhiking across America and Mexico after burning his money.
+Along his journey, he went by Alexander Supertramp and encountered some new people who became his friends, ranging from fellow trampers to his small-time farmer boss paying him a bit of money and a lonely old man taking a liking to him.
+He had hitchhiked with his favorite books as well as the books that informed him of flora he could eat.

 Comments